 This technique of cannabis detox requires on will power alone, with no extra help to quit.
 Users who go down this path are recommended to drink lots of water regularly, take warm baths, reduce or eliminate caffeine intake and try to take up regular exercise.

 Using Detox Pills or Drinks

-There are detox pills available, such as dandelion leaf or burdock root which are believed to reduce the amount of THC in your body by forcing it out quicker.
+There are detox pills available, such as a dandelion leaf or burdock root which are believed to reduce the amount of THC in your body by forcing it out quicker.

 Using CBD to Quit Weed

-A popular method which is now employed by a lot of people quitting THC is to use CBD based products, such as CBD oil or CBD herbal teas.
+A popular method that is now employed by a lot of people quitting THC is to use CBD based products, such as CBD oil or CBD herbal teas.
 The active ingredient, cannabidiol, is a cannabinoid that is known for its array of health benefits which reduces the effects of THC as well as helping reduce the side-effects of THC abstinence.